jacksonhardaker/adventofcode-2021/README.md

 TypeScript / nx / node / jest

+## Solutions

+Solutions to each day completed can be found in the [`solutions`](https://github.com/jacksonhardaker/adventofcode-2021/tree/solutions) branch

 ## Setup

 This repo uses `nx` as a build framework to easily spin up a project for each day